 Businesses are of course most lucrative when they are actually attracting new customers and working to reach clients.
-If as a travel agent you decided to do it alone and not work with a host travel/consolidator agency, you will be spending much of your legwork trying to establish what these agencies have already developed – and that is an operational business model which has huge amounts of established suppliers, name brand recognition, and experience.
+If as a travel agent, you decided to do it alone and not work with a host travel/consolidator agency, you will be spending much of your legwork trying to establish what these agencies have already developed – and that is an operational business model that has huge amounts of established suppliers, name brand recognition, and experience.
 With the support of an established travel agency that has already worked to make itself known within the travel industry, both you and your clients can have greater confidence in the services you can offer.

 Of course one of the cons is that you may have an idea for an innovative business model which needs to be built from the ground up and that involves making contact with your own suppliers.
 Perhaps you don’t want to share your profits, or perhaps you already have an inside track in the travel industry and feel that you do not need businesses like this to help assist you on your way.
 But these individuals are few and far between and for the majority of individuals, the ease of access that these companies provide far outweighs what you will be paying out during your monetary split.

 One of the most time-consuming efforts for a private travel agent wishing to build their own empire from scratch would be making contact with all the different suppliers.
 Opening accounts with different airlines, cruises, hotel chains, and transportation companies can all take hours away from growing your business.
-There are some groups like IATA (the International Air Transport Association) which work together with travel agencies to get ticketing deals.
+There are some groups like IATA (the International Air Transport Association) that work together with travel agencies to get ticketing deals.
 Many seats on flights are IATA seats which means if you are not a member of the IATA, you will likely need to become one of their partner agencies or become IATA certified to be able to book those tickets.

 Read also: To IATA or Not to IATA – That Is The Question